-Every time a volunteer applies to one of your posts, you'll receive an email notification from email@example.com.
-Applications will remain on your Catchafire dashboard until you've taken action on them, and you can have up to 3 applications pending review at once.
-Click Review Application to learn more about the volunteer.
+Every time a Volunteer applies to one of your projects or 1-hour consultation calls, you'll receive an email notification from email@example.com.
+Applications will remain on your Catchafire dashboard until you've taken action on them.

 2. Application Questions

 For every project application, Volunteers must answer two questions:

 How are you qualified to help this organization?

 The best Volunteers will have well-crafted, thoughtful answers which indicate they're passionate about your cause, and are equipped to complete the job.

 If applicable, Volunteers can attach samples of past work for your review.
 These are especially important for projects involving graphic design, writing, and web development.
 If your Volunteer hasn't provided a work sample, but you'd like to see one, feel free to message them using the Messages feature!

 Just like a resume, scan through the Volunteer's biography and experience to understand their professional background, and how it aligns with your needs.